Explain the attitude of the Indian merchants and the industrialists towards the Civil Disobedience Movement

 - How did the Colonial Government repress the Civil Disobedience Movement

-- Examine the progress of the Civil Disobedience Movement in the countryside
+- Evaluate the role of business classes in the Civil Disobedience Movement

 - Why was Congress reluctant to allow women to hold any position of authority within the organisation